Is This the Year You Discover Your Purpose?

 You never know what can transpire from what seems to be a “brainless” task.
 And when we’re open to daydreams, a scathingly brilliant idea might just pop in!
 There’s no reason to confine your purpose to what others think is good over what you think is awesome.

 Are there things you do endlessly that make you forget about easy everyday life tasks like eating or even going to the bathroom?
 Maybe you’re starving but can’t fathom taking a break just yet.
 Even if it seems silly to you, take the time to evaluate these tasks.
 Life purposes are not always obvious nor profound, and that’s okay.
 Don’t compare your life purpose with anyone else.
 Your purpose is uniquely suited to you!

-As you try to figure out what your life purpose is, it helps to remember that you are living your life today – don’t stop.
+As you try to figure out (or intuit) what your life purpose is, it helps to remember that you are living your life today – don’t stop.
 Sometimes stepping away and living for today makes finding your answers obvious.
 Change your scenery.
 Go to the library.
 Take a walk.
 Don’t force it.

 Brainstorm with someone and let the ideas come easily.
 You might be surprised to find you've been living your purpose all along.

 Janet is a self-development revolutionary who helps women move beyond the negative voices in their head so they can unleash their purpose, unmask their self-confidence, and uncover possibilities that they have been blind to.
 Bottom line: she helps them to stop settling, start experiencing the magic of their dreams again, and live their aligned life.